gtech-mulearn/Pathway-AI-Bootcamp/Introduction Part-2.md

 #### 2 Star the [GitHub Project](https://github.com/pathwaycom/llm-app): Visit this GitHub repository and give it a star.
 Doing so will not only show your support but also keep you updated as the project evolves. ⭐🚀

-#### 3 Fill Out This [Google Form]().
-Once you’ve completed the above-mentioned action items, please share your GitHub username with us for future references and opportunities.
-This will also grant you access to the Pathway Discord community by the time you’ve completed the course.
-[Google Form Link](#) 📝

-#### 4 Join [µLearn’s Discord community](https://mulearn.org): Join your peers and mentors as we embark on this short yet exciting learning journey. 🌐👥🚀
+#### 3 Join [µLearn’s Discord community](https://discord.com/invite/pathway): Join your peers and mentors as we embark on this short yet exciting learning journey. 🌐👥🚀

 Ready to kickstart your LLM journey?
 The adventure awaits! 🚀🌟